brilliantlabsAR/docs/halo/halo-sdk-lua.md

 ## File System

-File system APIs for reading and writing files on the device's LittleFS storage.
-All file paths are relative to the `/lfs/` mount point.
+File system APIs for reading and writing files on the device's LittleFS storage which presents a `/` mount point to the Lua environment.

 | API | Description |
 |:----|:------------|